robert-sandor/mdp-laboratory/README.md

 # mdp-laboratory
 App for mobile devices programming
 An online store, for a chain of existing stores, with map to locations of stores.
+The app will have products, with details and reviews, and a price chart (price over time).
+The users will have to authenticate, as admins or users.
+Admins will be able to add, delete and modify the products themselves, and everything a normal user can do.
+A user will be able to view any product, write reviews and comments to reviews, and also modify the reviews and comments.
+They will also be able to send an email directly to the store support, with a form.

 ## Requirements
 Each student should define the features for an app that will